Walker Art Gallery – Virtual Tour

 The Walker Art Gallery houses one of the largest art collections in England, outside of London.
-It is part of the National Museums Liverpool group and is promoted as “the National Gallery of the North”.
+It is part of the National Museums Liverpool group and is promoted as “the National Gallery of the North.”

-The Walker’s collection includes European art from 1300 – 1900, 18th and 19th-century British art, including a major collection of Victorian painting and many Pre-Raphaelite works, 20th-century works and a major sculpture collection.
+The Walker’s collection includes European art from 1300 – 1900, 18th and 19th-century British art, including a significant collection of Victorian painting and many Pre-Raphaelite works, 20th-century works, and a major sculpture collection.

-Masterpieces of the Walker Art Gallery:
+A Virtual Tour of the Walker Art Gallery

 - “Isabella” by John Everett Millais

 - “The Martyr of Solway” by John Everett Millais